-Public hearing held in Robinson Making 2025-Operating budget for the 2025-27 ESSB 5167 Senate Ways & Means on 2027 fiscal biennium.
+Robinson Making 2025-Operating budget for the 2025-27 Public hearing held in ESSB 5167 Senate Ways & Means on 2027 fiscal biennium.
 1/14; Public hearing in (Companion: biennium Senate Ways & Means on SHB 1198) operating 3/25; Executive Action appropriations.
-(Vote) taken in Senate Ways & Means on 3/27; Passed Senate floor 28-21 on 3/29: Passed House floor 54-44 on 3/31 with various amendments accepted; Senate refuses to concur in House amendments on 4/3; to Conference Committee See Start Early comparison chart for summary Public hearing held in ESSB 5184 Concerning Provides new parameters for municipal Bateman Senate Housing on 1/24; minimum parking minimum parking requirements.
-Executive action (Vote) (Companion: Disallows cities and counties from requirements. taken on 2/5 with adoption setting minimum parking requirements HB 1299) of substitute amendments: for certain properties, businesses, and Passed the Senate 40-8 activities, including for child care with adoption of engrossed facilities. substitute bill: Public hearing held in House Local Government on 3/14; 2/5: Substitute changes prohibition of Executive Action (Vote) parking requirements based on square taken in House Local feet rather than feet and exempts cities.
-Government on 3/21 with code cities and counties within a oneadoption of amendments; mile radius of certain commercial Passed House Floor 64-31 airports on 4/11 2/19: Adopted floor amendments clarify exemptions and limitations on the parking requirements in the underlying bill.
+(Vote) taken in Senate Ways & Means on 3/27; Passed Senate floor 28-21 on 3/29: Passed House floor 54-44 on 3/31 with various amendments accepted; Senate refuses to concur in House amendments on 4/3: Conference Committee appointed on 4/21 See Start Early comparison chart for summary Public hearing held in ESSB 5184 Concerning Provides new parameters for municipal Bateman Senate Housing on 1/24; minimum parking minimum parking requirements.
+Executive action (Vote) Disallows cities and counties from requirements.
+(Companion: taken on 2/5 with adoption HB 1299) setting minimum parking requirements of substitute amendments: for certain properties, businesses, and Passed the Senate 40-8 activities, including for child care with adoption of engrossed facilities. substitute bill: Public hearing held in House Local Government on 3/14; 2/5: Substitute changes prohibition of Executive Action (Vote) parking requirements based on square taken in House Local feet rather than feet and exempts cities.
+Government on 3/21 with code cities and counties within a oneadoption of amendments: mile radius of certain commercial Passed House Floor 64-31 airports on 4/11: Senate concurred in House amendments: 2/19: Adopted floor amendments clarify Passed Senate 36-13 on exemptions and limitations on the 4/17: Delivered to the Governor on 4/23 parking requirements in the underlying bill.